Error bounds for computing the expectation by Markov chain Monte Carlo: Abstract

 \section{Abstract}

 We study the error of reversible Markov chain Monte Carlo methods for approximating the expectation of a function.
-Explicit error bounds with respect to the $l_2$-, $l_4$- and $l_\infty$-norm of the function are proven.
-By the estimation the well known asymptotical limit of the error is attained, i.e. there is no gap between the estimate and the asymptotical behavior.
+Explicit error bounds with respect to the $\ell_2$-, $\ell_4$- and $\ell_\infty$-norm of the function are proven.
+By the estimation the well known asymptotical limit of the error is attained, i.e. our bounds are correct to first order as $n\to\infty$.
 We discuss the dependence of the error on a burn-in of the Markov chain.
 Furthermore we suggest and justify a specific burn-in for optimizing the algorithm.